JonKing93/pfdf/docs/guide/segments/values.rst

 3. Computing values over the pixels in each terminal outlet basins, and
 4. Returning the values at the outlet or terminal outlet pixels.

 For case 1, recall that stream segment pixels can be returned using the :ref:`indices <segment-indices>` property, and visualized using the :ref:`raster method <stream-raster>` method.
 For case 2, a stream segment catchment basin consists of all pixels that flow into the segment's outlet pixel, and this can be visualized using the :ref:`basin_mask method <basin-mask>`.
-For case 3, recall that you can return the IDs of the terminal segments using the :ref:`termini method <outlets>`.
+For case 3, recall that you can return the IDs of the terminal segments using the :ref:`terminal_ids property <pfdf.segments.Segments.terminal_ids>`.
 You can also visualize terminal outlet basins using the :ref:`basin_mask method <basin-mask>` with terminal IDs.
-Finally for case 4, note that the :ref:`outlet property <outlets>` and :ref:`outlets method <outlets>` return the indices of stream segment outlet pixels.
+Finally for case 4, note that the :ref:`outlets method <outlets>` returns the indices of stream segment outlet pixels.